 - No work can be undertaken if safety could be compromised

-Nordgold’s 'More than Gold’ Safety Rules were developed in 2012 with the aim of reducing the number of fatalities and significantly improving operational safety at our mines.
-A review of the Rules in 2014 was initiated in order to drive further step-change in safety performance, especially at Nordgold’s underground mines.
+Nordgold’s 'More than Gold’ Safety Rules' were adopted in 2012 with the aim of reducing the number of fatalities and significantly improving operational safety at our mines.
 The Company continues to pursue the integration of safety methodologies and the sharing of best practices between its mines, as well as directly investing in the safety of its employees through regular audits, trainings and control.
-Another objective of the review was to align the Safety Rules with Nordgold’s Values.
 Nordgold ‘More than Gold’ Safety Rules was introduced as a condition of employment and must be followed at all times.

 The ‘More than Gold’ Safety Rules continue to apply to everybody: employees, contractors, service suppliers and visitors.
 If compliance with the ‘More than Gold’ Safety Rules is not possible for any reason and at any time, everybody is required to stop performing the task in hand and to immediately inform their supervisors or management.